|

 The rout was criticized greatly in the press and

-goat was sought.
+a scapegoat was sought.
 Since the black units had

 been an integral part of the assault, they were